-The nave and chancel of St Mary's date to the 13th century, while the tower and transepts are 19th century work.
-The oldest feature is a 12th century piscina near the south window.
-The interior furnishings are extremely simply, with a Georgian altar rail and Jacobean carved table.
+The nave and chancel of St Mary's date to the 13th century, while the tower and transepts are 19th-century work.
+The oldest feature is a 12th-century piscina near the south window.
+The interior furnishings are extremely simple, with a Georgian altar rail and Jacobean carved table.
 There are a set of hatchments and a royal coat of arms dated 1705.

 About Hartley Wintney, St Mary's Church

 Address: Church Lane, Hartley Wintney, Hampshire, England, RG27 8EE

 Attraction Type: Historic Church

 Location: On a minor road south of Hartley Wintney, past the parish church, continue for about 1.5 miles

 Photo Credit: Michael Ford, licensed for reuse under the Creative Commons Licence

 We've 'tagged' this attraction information to help you find related historic attractions and learn more about major time periods mentioned.